gardener/gardener/docs/concepts/operator.md

 The reconciler first generates a general CA certificate which is valid for ~`30d` and auto-rotated when 80% of its lifetime is reached.
 Afterwards, it brings up the so-called "garden system components".
 The [`gardener-resource-manager`](../resource-manager.md) is deployed first since its `ManagedResource` controller will be used to bring up the remainders.

 Other system components are:
 - garden system resources ([`PriorityClass`es](../development/priority-classes.md) for the workload resources)
 - Vertical Pod Autoscaler (if enabled via `.spec.runtimeCluster.settings.verticalPodAutoscaler.enabled=true` in the `Garden`)
+- HVPA controller (when `HVPA` feature gate is enabled)

 The controller maintains the `Reconciled` condition which indicates the status of an operation.